 But note that I am not saying that FSU should be rated #1 for 1993.
 I am just saying that logically, they can be.
 Either FSU or Notre Dame is a valid option for #1.
 So is 11-0 Auburn, by the way.
 But they were on probation, did not play a bowl game, and finished only #4 in the AP poll.
 I myself would have voted for Notre Dame, but it is a very tough case, and there is no right or clearly logical answer.

-For example, after November 21, 2009, when 8-3 Mississippi defeated 8-3 LSU at home 25-23, Falk got on voters' cases for voting LSU higher than Mississippi.
-But the problem is, voters should have been ranking LSU higher, because despite the fact that both were 8-3, LSU actually had the better record.
+For example, after November 21, 2009, when 8-3 Mississippi defeated 8-3 LSU at home 25-23, LSU was still rated higher than Mississippi in the next poll.
+And that is good: voters should have been ranking LSU higher, because despite the fact that both were 8-3, LSU actually had the better record.
 LSU's other 2 losses were to Florida and Alabama, then the top two teams in the country.
 Mississippi also lost to Alabama, but their other two losses came to two lower rated teams (South Carolina and Auburn).
 The only reason they were both 8-3 is because LSU had played Florida, and Mississippi had not.